jakearchibald/jakearchibald.com/static-build/posts/2021/07/export-default-thing-vs-thing-as-default/index.md

 export default 'hello!';
 ```

 This kinda makes `export default identifier` the odd one out.
-I get that `export default 'hello!'` needs to be passed by value, but since there's a special case to make `export default function` passed by reference, it feels like there should be a special case for `export default identifier` too.
+I get that `export default 'hello!'` needs to be passed by value, but since there's a special case that makes `export default function` passed by reference, it feels like there should be a special case for `export default identifier` too.
 I guess it's too late to change it now.

+I had a chat with [Dave Herman](https://twitter.com/littlecalculist) about this, who was involved in the design of JavaScript modules.
+He said that some earlier designs of default exports were in the form `export default = thing`, which would have made it more obvious that `thing` is treated as an expression.
+I agree!

 # What about circular dependencies?